 Lest we oversimplify, full release and relaxation of musculature is a complicated affair, says Meagher, and it’s easy for an athlete to lose this skill-set.
 He adds that the underlying cause of a muscular problem is the development of a spasm situated at its

 Per Ylinen/Cash (perhaps influenced by Meagher), we don’t treat just the belly of the muscle.
 When treating an attachment area as illustrated above, we work toward the belly.
 This applies a stretch to the tendons and induces a "reflectory relaxation" of the muscular unit.
 Reflectory in this case appears to be used in the sense of an indirect and involuntary reflex action, as if we’re fooling the muscle into compliance.
 Stroking applied away from an attachment, they claim, is more effective than when applied toward the attachment, though if working away from the heart we keep the strokes shorter.
 Traditional stretching, as we've noted, tends to affect all the myofascial structures in a given area equally ("stretching the symptoms") and appears less effective in setting off this reflectory relaxation.
 So again, with sports massage we hone in on specific localized areas for greater effect, aiming to “unbunch” discrete muscle fiber so as to increase intramuscular circulation and break up adhesions between muscle bundles.
 (Picture strands of spaghetti sitting in the pot after they're overcooked, bunching together so hard you have to pull them apart.)

 In addition, stretching must be pain-free, per Davies (though treating a trigger point is not).
 Heat, by the way, has no measurable effect upon encouraging trigger points to release, or else we'd see a waiting list to get into the steam room.
 However we approach it, stretching is generally seen as something we ‘do’.
 Yet according to practitioner/educators such as the famed F.M.
 Alexander, we cannot recover the proper use of overly contracted muscles by "doing."
 It is only by "not doing" (down in the gutter) that we can relax them and allow them to regain normal function – including the enhanced restorative processes of the variety Hess described in the 1950s.

 There is no simple movement in itself, stretching included, that can release a muscle.
 Release comes from letting go of any trigger mechanisms that fire in the muscles causing them to contract.
 We cannot "unfire" by "doing," says Alexander.
-Only by "not doing" do we cause release and relaxation.
+Only by "not doing" do we generate release and relaxation.
 "Not doing" is harder than doing, he says, simply because we've lost the art of it, nor is the practice fostered by our Western way of thinking.

 "To refrain from an act is no less an act than to commit one, because nervous inhibition is co-equal with nervous excitation."